jeffnyman/playwright-hudl/README.md

 ---

 > [!IMPORTANT]
 > This project contains a [DESIGN](DESIGN.md) document that talks about the design of the automation itself.
+There is also a [TESTING](TESTING.md) document that talks more about overall test strategy.
+You can see my "Principles of Coding" further down in this README.

+> [!TIP]
-There is also a [TESTING](TSETING.md) document that talks more about overall test strategy.
-I also kept a relatively [atomic commit history](https://github.com/jeffnyman/playwright-hudl/commits/main/) to show how I built the project from scratch.
+> I also kept a relatively [atomic commit history](https://github.com/jeffnyman/playwright-hudl/commits/main/) to show how I built the project from scratch.

 ---